 Life in and outside of the classroom begins to take on a different and more rewarding perspective, where students enjoy immersing themselves in study areas they have chosen for themselves.

 Class sizes become much smaller, the relationship with teachers becomes less formal and students become more autonomous in shaping their own destinies.

-Outside of the classroom, there are sporting, musical and dramatic activities as well as societies and expeditions for students to make the most of their time in Sixth Form.
+Outside of the classroom, there are sporting, musical and dramatic activities as well as societies and expeditions for students to make the most of their time.

 However, academic progress is the priority and as such the College challenges students to be committed, interested and involved; be punctual, meticulous and rigorous in their work; use time wisely; be open-minded and respect the opinions of others; question what they are being told; and, above all, be open to and enthusiastic about new ideas.

 Whether continuing their Pangbourne education from Form 5 (Year 11) or entering the Sixth Form from elsewhere, students are welcomed into an environment which adopts a holistic approach to the individual and expects Sixth Formers to take on the responsibility of being ambassadors to the younger year groups and leading by example.

 The overwhelming majority of the leavers go on to university courses, many at Russell Group universities, and there have also been some students successful in gaining places at the University of Cambridge and the University of Oxford.